-The final approach to equity is the co-creation of our engagement in the development of the CAP and ultimately, its implementation.
-While detailed in the preceding section, the Council acknowledges the challenges of this approach under the timeline.
-That said, engagement is not any one moment in the development of this CAP and the future iterations of but a commitment by the Council and its staff to work in an ongoing fashion to engage Vermonters in climate action for the betterment of the outcome.
+The final approach to equity is co-creation of and broad-based public engagement in the development of the CAP and ultimately, its implementation.
+While detailed in the preceding section, the Council engagement efforts were significantly impacted by the aggressive timeline proscribed in the GWSA.
+That said, engagement cannot be a “point in time” effort in the development of the, but rather must be a commitment by the Council and its staff to work in an ongoing fashion to engage Vermonters in climate action.
 It is with this commitment, that the Council will continue to strive to do better in providing a platform for Vermonters to see themselves in this process.

 Developing the Guiding Principles

 The GWSA charges the Just Transitions Subcommittee with ensuring that strategies to reduce greenhouse gas emissions and build resilience to climate change impacts will benefit and support all residents of the State of Vermont fairly and equitably.
-The term “Just Transitions” concept encompasses both public policy and business action that address the impacts of the transition away from greenhouse gas emissions for jobs and livelihoods (the transition "out") and the generation of low or zero greenhouse gas emission jobs and livelihoods of a sustainable society (the transition "in").
+The term “Just Transitions” encompasses both public policy and business action that address the impacts of the transition away from greenhouse gas emissions for jobs and livelihoods (the transition "out") and the generation of low or zero greenhouse gas emission jobs and livelihoods of a sustainable society (the transition "in").

 The Just Transitions Subcommittee intentionally formed as a collaborative and diverse group of Vermonters, representing voices of indigenous, black, people of color, youth, people with low incomes, New Americans, labor unions, rural Vermonters and more.
 The Subcommittee promoted proactively centering equity in the work of the Climate Council, rather than reactively measuring it.
 To support this goal, the subcommittee created the Guiding Principles for a Just Transition.
-The Guiding Principles support the Council and subcommittees to evaluate, adjust and prioritize recommendations outlined in the Vermont Climate Action Plan.
-By providing a checkpoint to ensure the inclusion of equity, the Guiding Principles are especially useful in climate policy areas where equity has not traditionally been considered.
-It is critical to provide an equity lens to incorporate the perspectives of historically marginalized, disadvantaged and underserved communities that are otherwise neglected.
+The Guiding Principles provide a framework for the Council and subcommittees to use in evaluating, adjusting and prioritizing recommendations that are outlined in the Vermont Climate Action Plan.
+By providing a checkpoint to ensure active discussion of equity concerns, the Guiding Principles are especially useful in climate policy areas where equity has not traditionally been considered.
+It is critical to provide an equity lens to incorporate the perspectives of historically marginalized, disadvantaged and underserved communities that are otherwise overlooked or neglected.

 Defining “equity” is important for this process.
 (1) Distributive equity recognizes disparities in the allocation of resources, health outcomes, the inequities in living conditions and lack of political power place frontline / impacted communities; (2) Procedural equity includes equitable planning and implementation that requires communities have a meaningful opportunity to participate; (3) Contextual equity ensures that mitigation and adaption strategies take into account that low-income communities, black communities, indigenous communities and people of color, and people with disabilities, amongst others, are often more vulnerable to climate change; (4) Corrective equity ensures that mitigation and adaption strategies provide communities with clear processes to hold the state accountable to its commitments to pursue equity.